RedMawVFX/redmaw-tg-toolkit/scripts/tg-camera-bookmarks/README.md

 ### Installation:

-Make sure you’ve installed Terragen 4 Professional v4.6.31 or greater on your computer, and installed the terragen_rpc module via the pip install command.
+Make sure you’ve installed a version of Terragen 4 that includes the remote procedure call (RPC) feature on your computer.
+Install the terragen_rpc module via the pip install command.

-In this repository you’ll find the Python script “tg_camera_bookmarks.py” and supporting example content.
+In this repository you’ll find the Python script “tg_camera_bookmarks.pyw” and supporting example content.
 This includes several Terragen 4 project files (.tgd) and preset “bookmark” text files (.txt); as well as assorted low-res 3D assets located in the Project_Assets folder.
 The images folder contains an icon file, should you wish to create a shortcut on your desktop for the python script.

 ### Usage: